 to several test images.
 The results show that the ICS performs substantially better than the JPEG coder.

-Iterative halftoning algorithms offer great flexibility in adapting the halftoningprocess to specific demands.
+Iterative halftoning algorithms offer great flexibility in adapting the halftoning process to specific demands.
 Constraints defined in the Fourier domain can be used to synthesize images with a wide variety of characteristics.
-Using such constraints, the haiftoning process and the resulting image can be adapted to the characteristics of a processing system or the graytone original.
+Using such constraints, the halftoning process and the resulting image can be adapted to the characteristics of a processing system or the graytone original.
 Moreover, a control of image texture can be realized and combined with other constraints.